Westminster 2010: Declaration of Christian Conscience

 Westminster 2010: Declaration of Christian Conscience is a Christian manifesto launched on Easter Sunday 2010 in the United Kingdom.
 It is modelled on the Manhattan Declaration in the United States and addresses the same three concerns: heterosexual marriage, the sanctity of human life, and freedom of conscience.
 The declaration states that marriage is "the only context for sexual intercourse".

-Its signatories include the former archbishop of Canterbury Lord Carey of Clifton.
+The co-ordinators reported that they received 20,000 signatures within the first 10 days of the launch.
+The declaration gained over 65,000 signatures within two months.

+Its signatories included the former Archbishop of Canterbury Lord Carey of Clifton, Cardinal Keith O’Brien of the Catholic Church of Scotland, Michael Nazir-Ali and Baroness Cox, as well as other senior clerics, a peer, the principals of three theological colleges and leaders of several Christian associations, a quarter of which came from non-white organisations such as Black Mental Health UK.

+The wording of the declaration led some to concerns that tensions may be raised against Christians in the UK.

+Later in the year, a similar declaration was created in Canberra, Australia.